 Property, plant and equipment and intangible assets are capitalised at cost and are depreciated/amortised indirectly.
 The straight-line method is used for depreciation and amortisation.
 Any immediate depreciation/amortisation within the limits permitted under tax law is carried out at the discretion of the company.
 The minimum capitalisation limit is CHF 5,000.
 Small acquisitions and investments that do not reach this amount are recognised directly as an expense.

 Revenue from goods is recognised when the risks and rewards of ownership of the goods sold have been transferred to the buyer.
 Revenue from services is recognised at the time the service is rendered and is accrued at the end of the year, provided that this revenue is invoiced in another period.

-Forward exchange transactions are entered into to hedge the currency risk of the purchase of newsprint and magazine paper in a foreign currency.
-Negative market values of forward exchange transactions are recognised as current or non-current liabilities.
+Forward currency contracts are entered into to hedge the currency risk of the purchase of newsprint and magazine paper in a foreign currency.
+Negative market values of forward currency contracts are recognised as current or non-current liabilities.
 Changes in measurement are disclosed in financial income.